-City of Kawartha Lakes

-2021 Council Budget Requests - Operating
+City of Kawartha Lakes 2021 Council Budget Requests - Operating

-Identifier Requested by Project Details Staff Notes OP11 Councillor Ashmore Connecting Links Grant \$100K matching to connecting links grant for Omemee Egineering to confirm- OP12 Councillor Ashmore Manufacturing \$ 100K towards economic development to attract more manufacturing The City currently doe wishes to proceed wit develop an attranctior OP13 Recommendation from Council Aug 20, 2020 Waste Calendars CR2020-235 That the mailing of waste recycling calendars be brought forward as a decision unit for the 2021 Budget Currently Waste Cale by residents (service of If approved, staff will i to residents via Canao OP14 Councillor Yeo Norland Beach Park Reinvigorate Norland Beach Park swim area with sand and markers.
-There are environmer Staff will review and if capital.
-Swimming ma beach properties.
-OP15 Councillor Yeo Blanchards Rd beach area Reinvigoration of Blanchards Rd beach area There are environmer Staff will review and if capital.
-Swimming ma beach properties.
+Identifier Requested by Project Details Staff Notes OP11 Councillor Ashmore Connecting Links Grant \$100K matching to connecting links grant for Omemee Egineering to confirm- project design is underway with PIC Sept 23 OP12 Councillor Ashmore Manufacturing \$ 100K towards economic development to attract more manufacturing The City currently does not have a budget specific to attraction.
+If Council wishes to proceed with this request it would be appropriate to direct staff to develop an attranction strategy as a first step.
+OP13 Recommendation from Council Aug 20, 2020 Waste Calendars CR2020-235 That the mailing of waste recycling calendars be brought forward as a decision unit for the 2021 Budget Currently Waste Calendars distributed to select list of locations for pick-up by residents (service centres, partnered vendors) If approved, staff will investigate the distribution of Waste Calendars directly to residents via Canada Post or other potential distributors OP14 Councillor Yeo Norland Beach Park Reinvigorate Norland Beach Park swim area with sand and markers.
+There are environmental protocols to adding sand to waterfront properties.
+Staff will review and if possible would be funded through operations not capital.
+Swimming markers are minimal and only at high profile municipal beach properties.
+OP15 Councillor Yeo Blanchards Rd beach area Reinvigoration of Blanchards Rd beach area There are environmental protocols to adding sand to waterfront properties.
+Staff will review and if possible would be funded through operations not capital.
+Swimming markers are minimal and only at high profile municipal beach properties.